Author Archives: Roofing SEO Webmasters

 The review is associated with your business listing to help the user find a company like yours that meets their specific needs.

-If you install a review slider plugin on your website, Google reviews mentioning these shingle brands can also help you rank on traditional organic results.
+If you install a review slider plugin on your roofing website, Google reviews mentioning these shingle brands can also help you rank on traditional organic results.

 When Google reviews are included on your website, they are eligible to rank as part of your website (i.e., on Google search results)